fmachanda/PyProject/README.md

 ├── fmuas-main
     ├── ...
     ├── uav
-        ├── CONFIG.ini # You can change this!
-        ├── uav_main.py # You can run this!
+        ├── uav_main.py # Run this
-        └── xp_interface.py # You can run this!
+        └── xp_interface.py # Run this
     ├── gcs
-        ├── CONFIG.ini # You can change this!
-        ├── gcs_basic.py # Import this to a python terminal for CLI └── gcs_gui.py # You can run this!
+        ├── gcs_basic.py # Use this in a python terminal
+        └── gcs_gui.py # Run this
     └── common
         ├──  data_types
-            ├── public_regulated_data_types # MUST INIT THIS SUBMODULE!
+            ├── public_regulated_data_types # INIT THIS SUBMODULE!
             └── ...
-        ├── MASTER_CONFIG.ini # DO NOT CHANGE THIS!
+        ├── CONFIG.ini # Change this
         ├── key.py # Shared mavlink encryption key
         └── ...
 └── fmuas-xp
 ```

-`uav_main.py` runs the UAV
+`uav/uav_main.py` runs the UAV
-`xp_interface.py` runs the connection with X-Plane 12
+`uav/xp_interface.py` runs the connection with X-Plane 12

-`gcs_gui.py` runs a GCS window
+`gcs/gcs_gui.py` runs a GCS window
-`gcs_basic.py` can be used as a [CLI](#gcs-command-line-interface) if imported in a python terminal
+`gcs/gcs_basic.py` can be used as a [CLI](#gcs-command-line-interface) if imported in a python terminal

-`CONFIG.ini` in `uav` and `gcs` contain customizable settings for UAV and GCS instances
+`common/CONFIG.ini` contains changeable settings for UAV and GCS instances
-`MASTER_CONFIG.ini` contains development settings that should not be changed by most users

 `key.py` contains the shared custom key used by MAVLINK connections
 > The `KEY = ...` line in `key.py` can be modified to any desired key (length 25).
 If using separate folders for GCS and UAV instances, ensure that this key is the same for both.

 **Important:** `data_types/public_regulated_data_types` is a git [submodule][prdt-link] that must be initialized with: